 In addition to credit monitoring services, FreeCreditReport.com provides an online blog that helps customers learn about overall credit management including credit agencies, credit history, payment history, credit inquiries, tax liens, theft, how to make a credit report request, how to check a score, and more.

-Unfortunately, FreeCreditReport.com only provides credit reports from Experian, therefore leaving out the two other major bureaus (Equifax and TransUnion).
+Unfortunately, FreeCreditReport.com only provides consumers with a credit report from Experian, therefore leaving out the two other major bureaus (Equifax and TransUnion).

 Unlike other companies in the credit monitoring industry, FreeCreditReport.com does not seem to provide a mobile app to allow its customers to view their credit information on the go using a smartphone or tablet.

 FreeCreditReport.com only refreshes credit reports once per month.
-A lot can happen to an individual's credit in a month, so it's frustrating that customers will not be able to view an up-to-date version of their report at any time.
+Changes can happen to an individual's credit in a month's time, so it can be an inconvenience if customers are not able to view an up-to-date version of their credit report at any time.
 Meanwhile, some other credit monitoring companies offer weekly or even daily report refreshes.

 Rick Pomona, CA